-Detailed Estimates of Waxing the City Franchise Costs Based on Item 7 (Estimated Initial Investment) of Waxing the City’s 2015 Franchise Disclosure Document
+Detailed Estimates of Waxing the City Franchise Costs Based on Item 7 (Estimated Initial Investment) of Waxing the City’s 2021 Franchise Disclosure Document

 - These fees are non-refundable unless otherwise noted.

-1. Initial Franchise Fee: $20,000 to $27,500
+1. Initial Franchise Fee: $30,000 to $42,500

-2. Travel and Living Expenses While Training: $3,000 to $5,000
+2. Travel and Living Expenses While Training: $1,225

-- In addition, if your principal operator is not also the person that will own a controlling interest in your Waxing Studio (the “Principal Owner”), then the Principal Owner holding the controlling interest must also attend and complete this training to the franchisor’s satisfaction before you open your Waxing Studio.
+- In addition, if your Principal Operator is not also a Principal Owner, then a Principal Owner must also attend and complete this training to Waxing the City’s satisfaction before you open your Waxing Studio.

-- The franchisor will also conduct Initial Cerologist Training for up to 4 people at its offices before you open for business.
-There is no fee for this training.
-You may add additional aestheticians, at a cost of $250 each.
-In all cases, you must also pay all travel and living expenses for your attendees.
+- Waxing the City will also conduct Initial Cerology Training (also referred to as “Cerologist CORE Training”) for each of your aestheticians in a virtual format or at another location that Waxing the City designates, at its discretion, before you open for business.
+There currently is no fee for this training if attended in a virtual format, however, if applicable, you must pay all travel and living expenses for your attendees.

-3. Real Estate and Leasehold Improvements: $6,000 to $190,000
+3. Real Estate and Leasehold Improvements: $7,741 to $211,061

 - The amount of your leasehold improvements will likely vary substantially based on existing conditions, size, and design, including the availability and prices of labor and materials.